 - monitoring and reporting on standards of student achievement

 - expansion of the provision of the Western Australian curriculum Kindergarten to Year 10 and the Western Australian Certificate of Education (WACE) offshore.

 We maintained internal systems and processes that ensured the Authority received independent advice and support from our staff, and that the data it collected and managed were protected.

 As an independent statutory body with its functions prescribed in the School Curriculum and Standards Authority Act 1997 (WA), the Authority tables its own annual report in the Western Australian Parliament.

 We provided support services to the Teacher Registration Board of Western Australia, including to register teachers and accredit initial teacher education programs.
-We maintained internal processes and systems that ensured the Board received independent advice and support from our staff; the data it collected and managed were protected; and investigations remained confidential, with the best interests of children the paramount consideration.
+We maintained internal processes and systems that ensured the Board received independent advice and support from our staff; the data it collected and managed were protected; and investigations were procedurally fair and remained confidential, with the best interests of children the paramount consideration.

-The scheme of teacher registration administered by the Board is designed to ensure that only fit and proper persons are registered as teachers.
+The scheme of teacher registration administered by the Board is designed to ensure that persons registered are suitably qualified, suitably proficient in English and are fit and proper.

 As an independent statutory body with its functions prescribed in the Teacher Registration Act 2012 (WA), the Teacher Registration Board of Western Australia produces its own annual report, which is included in this report.

-Key performance indicators and budget matters related to the Board are included in the Department’s report.
+The Department’s annual report includes key performance indicators and budget matters related to the Board.

 Non‑government schools planning